Background information and insider tips for seeing the Blue Angels in San Francisco.

 To check with Goldstar for half-price tickets, see Goldstar.
 Free to sign up, then see what they've got.

-To book tickets directly with the Red and White Fleet, see Fleet Week Cruise.
+To book tickets directly with the Red and White Fleet, see Fleet Week Cruise (in season).

 For more photos of the Red and White Fleet Week Cruise, and info on the other Fleet Week cruises available, see Fleet Week Cruises.